percona/pmm/doc/source/deploy/server/ami.rst

    - PMM should be able to access 3306 on RDS (security group allows)
    - PMM: create user according to https://confluence.percona.com/x/XjkOAQ

-You can run an instance of |pmm| hosted at AWS Marketplace.
-This method replaces the outdated method where you would have to accessing an AMI (Amazon Machine Image) by using its ID taking into account your region.
+You can run an instance of |pmm.name| hosted at AWS Marketplace.
+This method replaces the outdated method where you would have to accessing an AMI (Amazon Machine Image) by using its ID, different for each region.

 .. _figure/pmm/deploying/aws-marketplace/home-page.1:

 .. figure:: ../../images/aws-marketplace.pmm.home-page.1.png

-   The home page of PMM in AWS Marketplace.
+   *The home page of PMM in AWS Marketplace.
 Click the Continue button to start setting up your instance.
-You can also preselect your region on this screen.
+You can also preselect your region on this screen.*

 Assuming that you have an AWS (Amazon Web Services) account, locate *Percona Monitoring and Management Server 1.4.1* in `AWS Marketplace